The organization’s plans for closure include funding for WSC’s work to protect a cherished and vulnerable wild salmonid.

 For decades, The Taimen Fund has worked to build scientific programming and partner networks to protect and conserve taimen in Mongolia.

-Taimen, a freshwater apex predator and the largest member of the salmonid family, are increasingly imperiled across their range—a vast area of Eurasia that comprises one-eighth of the world’s land surface.
+Taimen, a freshwater apex predator and the largest member of the salmonid family, are increasingly imperiled across their range—a vast area of Eurasia that comprises one-tenth of the world’s land surface.
 Found in remote rivers from Mongolia to the Korean peninsula and the Russian Far East, these resident wild fish can live over 30 years and reach 6 feet in length (and over 100 pounds in weight) given the right conditions.

 Taimen are a prized species for anglers as well as scientists hoping to better understand these elusive creatures—and how to save them.